Axis in Flutter Linear Gauge (SfLinearGauge)

 Apply solid color

-The below code snippet sets solid colors to the axis track.
+The code snippet below sets a solid color to the axis track:

 Widget build(BuildContext context) {